shenwei356/kmcp/docs/usage.md

   kmcp utils merge-regions [flags]

 Flags:
-      --chunk-size int         number of lines to process for each thread, and 4 threads is fast enough.
-Type "kmcp profile -h" for details (default 5000)
+      --chunk-size int         ► Number of lines to process for each thread, and 4 threads is fast enough.
+Type "kmcp profile -h" for details. (default 5000) -h, --help                   help for merge-regions -I, --ignore-type            ► Merge species and assembly-specific regions.
-  -h, --help                   help for merge-regions -I, --ignore-type            merge species and assembly-specific regions -f, --max-fpr float          maximal false positive rate of a read in search result (default 0.05) -g, --max-gap int            maximal distance of starting positions of two adjacent regions, 0 for no limitation, 1 for no merging
+  -f, --max-fpr float          ► Maximal false positive rate of a read in search result. (default 0.05) -g, --max-gap int            ► Maximal distance of starting positions of two adjacent regions, 0 for
+                               no limitation, 1 for no merging.
-  -l, --min-overlap int        minimal overlap of two adjacent regions, recommend K-1 (default 1) -t, --min-query-cov float    minimal query coverage of a read in search result (default 0.55) -a, --name-assembly string   name of assembly-specific regions (default "assembly-specific") -s, --name-species string    name of species-specific regions (default "species-specific") -o, --out-prefix string      out file prefix ("-" for stdout) (default "-") -r, --regexp string          regular expression for extract reference name and query locations (default "^(.+)_sliding:(\\d+)\\-(\\d+)$")
+  -l, --min-overlap int        ► Minimal overlap of two adjacent regions, recommend K-1. (default 1) -t, --min-query-cov float    ► Minimal query coverage of a read in search result. (default 0.55) -a, --name-assembly string   ► Name of assembly-specific regions. (default "assembly-specific") -s, --name-species string    ► Name of species-specific regions. (default "species-specific") -o, --out-prefix string      ► Out file prefix ("-" for stdout). (default "-") -r, --regexp string          ► Regular expression for extract reference name and query locations.
+                               (default "^(.+)_sliding:(\\d+)\\-(\\d+)$")

 ```

 ## unik-info